-We’ve all seen sci-fi movies about an AI that threatens to overturn the human race and take over after developing a mind of its own, but that’s not quite the reality of it.
+We’ve all seen sci-fi movies about an AI that threatens to overturn the human race and take over after developing a mind of its own — M3GAN (2022) and Child’s Play (2019) are perfect examples — but that’s not quite the reality of it.
 AI has been around for decades.
 Today, it’s being used in applications such as video games, fraud protection, and spam detection in your emails.

 There is a self-execute and practical use for AI.
 It’s now evolving faster than ever through numerous applications that improve the lives of individuals and streamline business operations.
 From your virtual assistants like Apple’s Siri or Google’s

 Considering bigger developments, autonomous vehicles (AVs) have been in development for a while.
-Operational AVs aren’t as far away as you might think.
-Google, for example, is already working on an algorithm that allows an AI to learn to drive through experience—just as humans do.
+Vehicle company Auve Tech has begun testing its autonomous vehicles within the Tallinn Airport in Estonia.
+In the US, Mercedes-Benz has been granted approval to operate Level 3 autonomous driving functions on roads in Nevada, with plans to expand into California soon.
 Autonomous vehicles are expected to bring about a number of benefits including fewer road accidents, more efficient fuel consumption, and reduced traffic congestion.

 Blockchain is an application of distributed ledger technology that’s taken the world by storm over the last few years.
 It’s set to disrupt most industries worldwide.
 Blockchain was developed through its first application, Bitcoin, as a way to disrupt the banking industry, in which ledgers are by definition highly centralized in a given bank or consortium of banks.

-Blockchain served the purpose of establishing a trustless economy through its cryptographic and decentralized components, rendering the need for third parties of traditional financial transactions useless.
+Blockchain served the purpose of establishing a trustless economy through its cryptographic and decentralized components, rendering the need for third parties in traditional financial transactions useless.
 Blockchain’s three key features:

 These three features aimed to make financial transactions more secure while reducing fees charged by greedy banks.
 The goal was to facilitate faster transactions that are free from control and the risks of a single point of authority.